 I arrived in Kherson on a train from Krivoy Rog.
 The train was excessively delayed coming from Ivano-Frankivsk with an end stop in Mykolaiv, but it eventually arrived and it took four painless hours to get to Kherson.

 I arrived in Kherson to sunny skies and really cold temperatures, but I didn’t care.
-There is something so galvanizing about stepping off the train or plane in a location you have long wanted to visit and taking in that first scent of the city.
+There is something so galvanizing about stepping off the train or plane in a location you have long wanted to visit and take in that first scent of the city.
 Kherson was no exception.
 I found myself a taxi that didn’t rip me off and I instructed him to take me to Hotel Fregat, a place I hoped I could get a room at for the duration of my stay.

 Hotel Fregat in Kherson